 After practicing medicine in Boston Massachusetts, Dr. Drourr relocated to Jupiter, Florida in 1997 where she established her private practice.
 She is an esteemed member of the medical staff at Jupiter Medical Center.

 Dr. Drourr and her husband of over 30 years are the proud parents of two exceptional young men.
-Her talents extend beyond the examination room and into the world of classical music – studying trumpet, piano, and voice.
+Her talents extend beyond the examination room and into the world of classical music – studying trumpet, piano, guitar, and voice.
 She is currently participating in a community chamber choral society with a focus on classical choral repertoire.
 In her personal time she enjoys traveling and is an avid reader of American History.